jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-05-04-best-thing-I-learned-from-libertarians-to-date.md

 > **"It is hard to imagine a more stupid or more dangerous way of making decisions than by putting those decisions in the hands of people who pay no price for being wrong."** --- Thomas Sowell

+<small>(I'm not sure if Thomas Sowell is a libertarian.
+Perhaps he is not.
+It's just that his quote seems to match with what libertarians believe.)</small>

 <!--more-->

-I found that while reading [an article](https://mises.org/wire/oil-craters-mexicos-government-still-bets-its-oil-monopoly) from mises.org.
+I found that while reading [an article](https://mises.org/wire/oil-craters-mexicos-government-still-bets-its-oil-monopoly) from mises.org<sup id="footnote-indicator-1">[[1]](#footnote-1)</sup>.
+(Not that I understood everything from this article :laughing: but... how would you know that there are still lots of things you don't understand if you don't read things you don't understand, right? :laughing:)

-I first heard of this idea a few months ago from ["The Deadly Isms \| Episode 4: Things Dictators Don't Know"](https://www.youtube.com/watch?v=P1WKcaIbOjM) by Matt Kibbe.
+I first heard of this idea a few months ago from ["The Deadly Isms \| Episode 4: Things Dictators Don't Know"](https://www.youtube.com/watch?v=P1WKcaIbOjM) by Matt Kibbe, which was linked to in fee.org's ["The Battle Isn't Right vs. Left.
+It’s Statism vs. Individualism"](https://fee.org/articles/the-battle-isnt-right-vs-left-it-s-statism-vs-individualism/).

 Here are some interesting quotes from that video: